zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec03.md

 ### Ordered description of steps to be taken to execute the test case

+ 1. Obtain a set of name server IP addresses using [Method4] and [Method5].
-1. Query the NSEC3PARAM RR from the child zone.
+ 2. Create an NSEC3PARAM query for the zone.
+ 3. Create a DNSKEY query for the zone.
+ 4. Send the NSEC3PARAM query over UDP to one of the name server IP addresses.
-2. If there is not use of NSEC3 there is no NSEC3PARAM RR in the child zone, and this test case ends here.
+ 5. If there is not use of NSEC3 there is no NSEC3PARAM RR in the child zone, and this test case ends here.
-3. The iterations value is extracted from the NSEC3PARAM RR.
+ 6. The iterations value is extracted from the NSEC3PARAM RR.
-4. If the number of iterations is higher than 100, this test case emits at least a warning.
+ 7. If the number of iterations is higher than 100, this test case emits at least a warning.
+ 8. Send the DNSKEY query over UDP to one of the name server IP addresses.
-5. Query the DNSKEY RR, and extract the smallest key from the zone.
+ 9. Extract the smallest key from the zone.
-6. Depending on the key sizes listed in section 10.3 of RFC 5155, if the number of iterations is larger than the corresponding key size of the smallest key, this test case fails.
+10. Depending on the key sizes listed in section 10.3 of RFC 5155, if the number of iterations is larger than the corresponding key size of the smallest key, this test case fails.

 ### Outcome(s)